-A meeting with the hospital's senior management was held to initiate the project in each hospital.
-Subsequently, the project was presented during all departments' team meetings.
-The meeting consisted of describing the project, customizing work processes, and a presenting the ISBAR tool.
-In some hospitals, additional training using simulations was conducted.
+A meeting with the hospital’s senior management was held to introduce the project in each hospital.
+Subsequently, the project was presented to every department during a team meeting.
+This meeting consisted of describing the project, customizing work processes, and presenting the ISBAR tool.
+In some hospitals, additional training was conducted using simulations.

-Additional handoff instruments
+Handoff instruments

-To facilitate ease of use, the ISBAR tool was designed in two formats: 1.
-A pocket card format - this card was attached to the employees’ identification card, allowing availability during the handoffs.
-2. Poster format (A4 size)- posted in the work stations (next to computers, telephones) as a constant reminder and resource that was available to the teams (Figure 1).
+To facilitate ease of use, the ISBAR tool was designed in 2 formats: (1) a pocket-card format, using a card attached to employees’ identification card, making it more available during handoffs, and (2) a poster format (A4 size), posted at work stations next to computers and telephones as a constant reminder and resource that was available to the teams (Figure 1).

-A supervision assessment tool to evaluate detailed information transferred orally was an additional tool used by the admitting department and occasionally by the receiving department (figure 2).
-This tool was kept in a special folder within each department, to evaluate if required information of each of the parameters listed in the ISBAR was communicated.
+In addition, a supervision assessment tool to evaluate detailed information transferred orally was used by the admitting department and occasionally by the receiving department (Figure 2).
+This tool was kept in a special folder within each department and was used to evaluate whether required information from each of the parameters listed in the ISBAR had been communicated.
 At the beginning of the process, the assessment was carried out by the head nurses together with the project leaders.
-However, due to a rapid learning curve, the supervision assessment was carried out solely by the head nurses.
-When disparities in the information were discovered, the issue was examined with both the ICU nurse and the ward nurse at the team meetings.
+However, because of a rapid learning curve, the supervision assessment was soon carried out solely by the head nurses.
+When disparities in information were discovered, the issue was examined with both the ICU nurse and the ward nurse during the team meetings.

 Satisfaction evaluation

-Project evaluation was based on a questionnaire sent digitally to all implementers, on three occasions: prior to the project’s implementation, six months after initiation and at the end of the program.
-The questionnaire consisted of five topics assessing the quality of the communication process between the departments specifically related to the patient transfer (Lack of significant information during handoff, the need to improve information flow, frequency of communication errors, using a uniform handoff format and satisfaction from the transfer communication process).
-Responses were rated on a 4 point Likert scale from a range of 1 (very low) up to 4 (very high).
-The data was aggregated into two groups 1-2 (very low, low) and 3-4 (high, very high).
-Differences between the variables range over time were evaluated using a Chi Square test.
+Project evaluation was based on a questionnaire sent digitally to all implementers on 3 occasions: before the project’s implementation, 6 months after the project’s initiation, and at the end of the program.
+The questionnaire consisted of 5 topics assessing the quality of communication specifically related to patient transfers between the departments (lack of significant information during handoff, the need to improve information flow, frequency of communication errors, using a uniform handoff format, and satisfaction from the transfer communication process).
+Responses were rated on a 4-point Likert scale ranging from 1 (very low) to 4 (very high).
+The data were aggregated into 2 groups: responses of 1–2 (very low or low) and 3–4 (high or very high).
+Differences between the variables ranged over time were evaluated using a chi-square test.
 Questions phrased negatively were reversed for analysis.

-analysis
+Statistical analysis

-We used a multimethod analysis.
-During the implementation phase, we performed a monthly peer learning meeting that included discussions and knowledge sharing regarding challenges in the implementation in the hospitals such as refusal to participate, refusal to document the data transferred etc. We used qualitative methods to draw inferences from the data discussed.
+We used multiple methods to analyze the data.
+During the implementation phase, we held a monthly peer learning meeting that included discussions and sharing of knowledge regarding challenges during implementation in the hospitals, such as refusal to participate or refusal to document the data transferred.
+We used qualitative methods to draw inferences from the data discussed.

 The satisfaction questionnaires were analyzed using the Statistical Package for the Social Sciences (SPSS), English version 24.
 Frequencies and descriptive statistics were used to describe sample demographics.
-The Fisher's exact test was used to test the significance of each component in the questionnaire.
+Fisher’s exact tests were used to test the significance of each component in the questionnaire.

-Ethical considerations

-Risk managers from hospitals participated verbally consented to participate in the project.
-The project was managed as a quality improvement project, routinely performed by the MOH.
-Filling the questionnaires was considered as a consent to participate in data collection.
-All the data was gathered annonimousely.
-There was no conflict of interests.

 Results

-A total of 87 process implementers completed the questioners prior to project initiation (85% response rate), and 46 implementers (45% response rate) answered at the conclusion of the project (approximately one year after initiation).
+A total of 87 process implementers completed the questionnaire before initiation of the project (85% response rate), and 46 (45% response rate) completed the questionnaire at the conclusion of the project (approximately 1 year after its initiation).